-- comparable (subject to caveats) within jurisdictions over time but are not comparable across jurisdictions - incomplete for the current reporting period.
-All required 2013-14 data are not available for the NT.
+- comparable (subject to caveats) within jurisdictions over time but are not comparable across jurisdictions - complete (subject to caveats) for the current reporting period.
+All required 2014-15 data are available for all jurisdictions.

-Data quality information for this indicator is at www.pc.gov.au/rogs/2015.
+Data quality information for this indicator is at www.pc.gov.au/rogs/2016.

 Ambulance services aim to control pain to a comfortable level for all patients (or in selected cases aim for the abolition of pain).
 This may be achieved by providing out-of-hospital treatment and care to the injury or illness, the use of pain relief medications (analgesics), or a combination of the two.
-In 2013-14, across the jurisdictions for which data are available, 87.7 per cent of patients who initially reported severe pain to an ambulance service (a pain score of 7 or above on the Numeric Rating Scale), reported clinically meaningful pain reduction at the end of the service (figure 9.34).
+Nationally in 2014-15, 86.5 per cent of patients who initially reported severe pain to an ambulance service (a pain score of 7 or above on the Numeric Rating Scale), reported clinically meaningful pain reduction at the end of the service (figure 9.31).